8-year-old with a non-healing wound on the leg

 Empiric therapy should be directed toward the most probable organism and tailored once cultural results are available.
 All hardware (if post-op) needs to be removed

-- If a diabetic foot ulcer is larger than 2 x 2 cm or bone is palpable osteomyelitis is likely
+- If a diabetic foot ulcer is larger than 2 x 2 cm or the bone is palpable, osteomyelitis is likely

 Starting antibiotics without a confirmed diagnosis can make it difficult to later establish the diagnosis of osteomyelitis through culture.